evanaff/CTF-writeups/2024/Intechfest 2024/geraksendiri/README.md

 ## Category
 Digital Forensic

-## Solve
+## Solution
-There pcapng file, so i open it using wireshark.
+The challenge provided a `.pcapng` file, so I opened it using `Wireshark`.

 ![image](https://github.com/user-attachments/assets/d99c0b96-bffb-4031-8075-619800a0e7d2)

-After some searching I know that the pcap file contains record of bluetooth keyboard key that pressed by someone.
-I need created a script to parse all keyboard key that pressed from the pcap file.
-But before that I need to know hex representative of each keycode value.
-After some searching I found this [https://usb.org/sites/default/files/documents/hut1_12v2.pdf](https://usb.org/sites/default/files/documents/hut1_12v2.pdf).
+I realized the capture contained `Bluetooth keyboard traffic`, specifically keystrokes pressed by someone.
+To solve this, I needed to parse all the keyboard inputs recorded in the pcap file.
+Before writing a parser, I first had to understand the hex representation of each keycode value.
+I found the reference: [https://usb.org/sites/default/files/documents/hut1_12v2.pdf](https://usb.org/sites/default/files/documents/hut1_12v2.pdf).

 ![image](https://github.com/user-attachments/assets/d30fc8fb-9e17-4b99-b2a3-2f43009a7c4b)

-So I used it to create a dictionary. hex value can be obtained from `usbhid.boot_report.keyboard.keycode_1` value of bthid layer packet.
-I also need detect if left shift key pressed by accessing hex value from `usbhid.boot_report.keyboard.modifier.left_shift`.
+Using that document, I built a dictionary mapping for `HID` keycodes.
+The hex value could be extracted from `usbhid.boot_report.keyboard`.keycode_1 in the `bthid` layer of each packet.
+I also needed to detect if the Left Shift key was pressed by checking `usbhid.boot_report.keyboard.modifier.left_shift`.

-parser.py :
+`parser.py` :
 ```python
 hid_key_map = {
     '04': 'a', '05': 'b', '06': 'c', '07': 'd', '08': 'e', '09': 'f',